NodeDash/Docs/docs/intro.md

 ### Integrations

 [Integrations](/docs/Integrations/overview) connect your device data to external systems and services.
-Helium Device Manager supports HTTP and MQTT integrations to work with virtually any external platform.
+NodeDash supports HTTP and MQTT integrations to work with virtually any external platform.

 ### Providers